matche2100/promviz/documentation/configuration.md

 - `--cache.size` The maximum number of snapshots can be cached.
 Default is `100`.
 - `--storage.path` Base path of local storage for graph data.
 Default is `/promviz`.
 - `--storage.retention` How long to retain graph data in the storage.
 Default is `168h`.
+- `--position.path` Filepath for position of Nodes, Default `position.json`.

 ### Configuration file